quic-mtuttle/aimet/Docs/featureguide/autoquant.rst

 Step 3
 ~~~~~~

-Prepare eval callback
+Prepare the evaluation callback.

-In the actual use cases, the users should implement this part to serve their own goals,
-maintaining the function signature.
+For your model, implement the evaluation callback to serve your own goals, maintaining the function signature.

 .. tab-set::
     :sync-group: platform